Ngopimas/code-connection/README.md

 This game is built with pure HTML5, CSS3, and JavaScript with no external dependencies.
 It uses a canvas element for the game rendering.

-### Credits

-- Original game concept based on the work by Hunor Marton Borbely
-- Retheming and additional features by Romain C.
+You can check every animation of the character in the [Character Showcase](https://ngopimas.github.io/code-connection/character-showcase.html).

-## Future Improvements
+## Potential Improvements

-Potential improvements for the future:

 - Add sound effects (keyboard typing, deployment sounds)
 - Add different levels with different themes
-- Add powerups (coffee boost, debugging tools?)
+- Add powerups (coffee boost?)

+## Credits

+- Original game concept based on the work by [Hunor Marton Borbely](https://codepen.io/HunorMarton/pen/xxOMQKg)
+- Retheming and additional features by [Romain C.](https://github.com/ngopimas)

 ## Contributing